 5. Goldenrod – Solidago

-Goldenrod is a particularly nectar-rich herbaceous perennial that is a great late food source for pollinators.
+Goldenrod is a particularly nectar-rich herbaceous perennial that is a great late food source for fall pollinators.
 The spikes of bright yellow flowers of these plants for pollinators attract bees, flies, wasps, beetles, and butterflies, making them a great choice for sensory garden plants.

 The native solidago will not become invasive and is often found in woodlands, prairies, and even coastal habitats.